-When SpectrumExplorer is used in raster mode (selected using the Raster button at the top button bar), a single spectrum is plotted plot for each row in the selection panel.
+When SpectrumExplorer is used in raster mode (selected using the Raster icon in the toolbar), a single spectrum is plotted for each row in the selection panel.
 This selection can be altered by making use of the filter panel.
 When all spectra contain pointing information, the plots are laid out on a latitude/longitude plane.
 Otherwise the plots are displayed in a rectangular grid.

-The wave and flux ranges above the plot can be altered by textual input or by scrolling on top of the text field.
-After doing this, the slide bars below the ranges can be used to slide the sub range through the plots.
+You can alter the wave and flux ranges above the plot by textual input or by scrolling on top of the text field.
+After doing this, you can use the slide bars below the ranges to slide the sub range through the plots.

 Use the scroll wheel on top of the plot to zoom.
-A single click on a plot opens the spectrum in the plot view of the SpectrumExplorer.
+A single click on a plot opens the spectrum in the plot view of the Spectrum Explorer.

-2.2.4.7.
+2.2.4.8.
 Preferences